sixswordstudio/Education/College/0 - January 2025 - Classes/Sociology/Week 2 - Slide Notes-AmyPark.md

 - Promotes an overall feeling of unity and social solidarity

 ### Lesson Lounge:
 _Amy: Sports are a function of society in that they provide a framework for expressing competitive spirit, something that offers challenges of merit, and rites of passage.
 It provides society with halls of glory that are entertaining feats of physical skills, a positive outlet for those human compulsions to compete, an alternative for warfare.
 For example the hockey hall of fame, the stats and analysts.
-Another way it contributes to the social order is that it can also be gambled upon, so it has a large part related to betting economies.
-Also, those members of society involved in the sport, or media around the sport, rely on it for stability of their careers and livelihoods.
-It is a part of the economy in that way._
+Another way it contributes to the social order is that it can also be gambled upon, so sports are a part of the betting / gambling industry / economy.
+Also, those members of society involved in a sport, or media around a sport, rely on it for stability of their careers and livelihoods.
+So sports are a big part of the media ecosystem and entertainment / broadcast industries as well._

 ## Slide 13 - Functionalism today
 - While Sociology today focuses more on social change rather than the status quo, functionalism still has its place.